“Mercy is the Very Foundation of the Church’s Life” – Pope Francis

 By word and by example, Pope Francis reminds us that showing mercy to our brothers and sisters in need is “the very foundation of the Church’s life.”
 Many have been moved by the Pope’s U.S. visit and his call to serve the poor.
 Right here in our parish and in our community at large we have a number of opportunities to live out our faith in service to others:

 The Society of St. Vincent de Paul is a worldwide organization dedicated to providing short-term assistance for the needy.
 The St. Theresa chapter members work in pairs visiting families in need and assisting them with prayer, food debit cards or financial help to prevent eviction or the cutoff of utilities or to help with other emergencies.
 Ministers also direct people to other providers of assistance.
+The SVDP chapter has a furniture request page to link those wanting to donate furniture with current requests for furniture.
 Funds for this ministry come almost entirely from the St. Theresa parish monthly black bag collection.

 Time Commitment: Members meet every Wednesday evening for 45 minutes and then provide additional volunteer time of about one hour a week.
 To volunteer contact Gil Koss, email@example.com